 The security problems that showed up don’t mean we should give up on AI agents.
 They mean developers need to build safety in from the start, not add it later.
 The alternatives covered here each address safety through different means: ZeroClaw through Rust’s memory safety and container isolation, nanoclaw through minimal code and OS containers.

-For users who need OpenClaw’s skill ecosystem and platform support, the original remains a valid choice when configured with security in mind: use the latest version, enable Docker sandboxing, and keep the gateway off the public internet.
+OpenClaw remains a valid option for users who need its skill ecosystem and platform support.
+Run the latest version, enable Docker sandboxing, and keep the gateway off the public internet.

 FAQs